unrealwork/atsd-use-cases/how-to/database/moving-avg/README.md

 [![View in ChartLab](./images/button.png)](https://apps.axibase.com/chartlab/00cf9be3/#fullscreen)

 Not only is the granularization mismatched but the observed periods differ by twenty years.
-The latter problem's solution is quick enough, modify the observation period using the dropdowns in ChartLab or hardcode the desired timespan in the editor window with the `starttime` setting, but the former doesn't offer such an obvious solution.
+The latter problem has a quick-enough solution, modify the observation period using the dropdowns in ChartLab or hardcode the desired timespan in the editor window with the `starttime` setting, but the former doesn't offer such an obvious solution.

 The syntax required to modify the dataset to reflect the moving average is two parts and shown below.
 It can be placed under